bitwalker/distillery/docs/guides/running_migrations.md

 even define the command, and execute the command as part of the hook, giving you the flexibility of both approaches.

 Custom commands give you a lot of power to express potentially complex operations as a terse statement.
-I would encourage you to use them for these types of tasks rather than using the raw `rpc` and `command` constructs!
+I would encourage you to use them for these types of tasks rather than using the raw `rpc` and `eval` tasks!